t-nicole13/stock-analysis/README.md

 # stock-analysis

 ## Overview of Project
-The purpose of this project was to refactor the code that was created in the module 2.
-We want to improve the design of the code without changing the output once the code is run.
-The code in module 2 and the refactored code should yield the same output.  <br/>
+The purpose of this project was to refactor code that was previously created using VBA (Visual Basic for Applications).
+VBA is the programming lanugage for Excel.

+I wanted to improve the design of the code without changing the output once the code is run.
+The original code and my refactored code should yield the same output.
+Additionally, my refactored code should allow the code to look cleaner and run faster.

+At the click of a button created in Excel, users should be able to click a button and analyze an entire dataset for the year they chose.

+## Resources
+- Excel 2019

 ## Results
 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/33010018/147714693-0a4d48ea-7638-4691-b8ed-6f3c8db49b1b.png)